albietz/kernel_reg/README.md

 ```> python compute_adv.py --experiment cifar10_vgg --name robust_vgg```

-For an l2 adversary with epsilon_test = 1.0, this model should give about 50% robust test accuracy.
+For an l2 adversary with epsilon_test = 1.0, this model should give about 50% robust test accuracy for the default attack.
+We later found that this default l2 attack, which is used in the paper, is a bit weak, and in particular, using a stronger attack (when adding `--l2_step_size 0.4 --steps 100` in this last command), the robust accuracy of this same model drops to **41.7%** (note that `--l2_step_size 0.5 --steps 40` gave about the same).
+The best reported accuracy we found is 39.9% in [Rony et al. (2019)](http://openaccess.thecvf.com/content_CVPR_2019/papers/Rony_Decoupling_Direction_and_Norm_for_Efficient_Gradient-Based_L2_Adversarial_Attacks_CVPR_2019_paper.pdf), indicating that perhaps our model improves on the state-of-the art, though their attack might be stronger.
+If you can further break our model, please drop me an email (here is [the .pth file](http://pascal.inrialpes.fr/data2/abietti/comb_pgdl2_project_sn50_1.0_0.8.pth) for the VGG model).